When Live streaming is activated, you’ll find the tab “Live!” in your Streamio library.

 Ingestion details – Flash Media Live Encoder – Open Broadcaster Software – Wowza Godcoder – Telestream Wirecast – Tricaster

 These buttons contain dynamic information with the details that are needed to start your stream for that system!

-The maximum bitrate that Streamio handles for live-streams is 3000 kbps.
-For the stream to work well on different viewers’ equipment (mobile phones, rural broadband, and so on), it’s a good idea to keep the bitrate of the stream below this.
+The maximum bitrate that Streamio handles for live streams is 3000 kbps.
+For the stream to work well on different viewers’ equipment (mobile phones, rural broadband, and so on), it’s good to keep the stream’s bitrate below this.
 Often a significantly lower setting is preferred to reach as many viewers as possible without hiccups.

 Note that many settings also can be made in the player you choose for publishing the stream.
 For example, you can configure the player to autostart the stream or set a watermark (“channel logo” or similar).
 It is also possible to configure different players to report statistics to different Google Analytics accounts, which is excellent if a video is on more than one site!

 If you have other needs, feel free to contact us at Rackfish.
 We provide live streams for large audiences all over the world.
 With our CDN, we can target the distribution for specific markets.
 We also handle live transcoding, ultra-low-latency (low delay from live to the viewer), and more.
 Just get in touch (chat below, mail or call our sales department at +46-8-42501818 to discuss your need or get inspired by solutions we’ve provided for other clients!